Jump to navigation

 5. If Medicare claims don't automatically crossover to Medicaid, what steps does a provider need to take?

 Allow 30 days for the Colorado Medical Assistance Program to process the crossover claim.
-If automatic crossover does not appear on the Colorado Medical Assistance Program PCR within 30 days of the Medicare processing date, it is the provider’s responsibility to submit crossover claims electronically or on paper.
+If automatic crossover does not appear on the Colorado Medical Assistance Program RA within 30 days of the Medicare processing date, it is the provider’s responsibility to submit crossover claims electronically or on paper.

 If the crossover claim is submitted on paper, a copy of the Medicare Standard Paper Remit (SPR) must be attached.
 Be sure to retain the original SPR for audit purposes.